cliffeby/DuckpinV001/README.md

 	-  Check for a pinsetter Reset and process
         -  Check for a pinsetter Deadwood and process
         -  findPins()

+#### _Easter Egg_
+When a strike is thrown, flash the LED bulb and seven-segment counter multiple times.

 #### _Post processing_
 - 	Get video files from Azure blob storage